It starts like this -

 I see Prim, amongst the medics, see her cradling a child, checking their injuries.
 Something rings alarm bells inside me, and I stop.
 "Prim," I call her, and she looks up.
 "Prim - "

-When I next awaken I'm in med bay and my mother is rubbing salve into my wounds, Haymitch is at my side, and it's over.
+When I next awaken I'm in med bay.
+My mother is rubbing salve into my wounds, Haymitch is at my side, and it's over.

 "They didn't stand a chance," he says heavily.
 "Once they saw how Snow killed his own - killed children - to hold the rebels off, that was it."
 His voice is bitter with the irony.
 "Coin is dealing with the cleanup right now."